slowernews/wisdom-tldr/README.md

 > *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

-A manager shouldn't add his two cents, specially on subjective stuff, unless he's certain the delivered work is not good enough.
-By the other hand, if feedback is needed, give a reason.
+Don't add your two cents, specially on subjective stuff, unless you're certain the delivered work is not good enough.<br>
+If feedback is needed, give a reason.

 > *'Try «can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked.'*